Sky9magic/Sky9magic/README.md

 # Hi there, I'm Sky9magic! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in various areas of technology and programming.
+I'm a passionate developer/competitive programmer with a keen interest in various areas of technology and programming.

 ## 🚀 About Me

-- 💻 I love coding and building projects that solve real-world problems.
+- 💻 I'm currently in an organization of [Junior Dev](https://juniordev.contest.codeforces.com/)
 - 🌱 Currently learning and exploring new technologies and frameworks.
 - 📫 How to reach me: [Email](mailto:sky9magic@gmail.com)

 ## 🔧 Technologies & Tools

-- **Languages:** Python, JavaScript, C++, Java
+- **Languages:** Python, C, C++, C#, HTML, CSS, Javascript, TSX, JSX
-- **Frameworks:** React, Node.js, Django, Flask
-- **Databases:** MySQL, PostgreSQL, MongoDB
-- **Tools:** Git, Docker, Kubernetes, AWS

 ## 📈 GitHub Stats